Payment of Wages: Alabama

 - Alabama follows federal law regarding wage payment methods and pay frequency.
 However, special pay frequency rules apply to public service corporations that are engaged in transportation and that employ 50 or more workers.
 Penalties are imposed for noncompliance.
 See Wage Payment Methods; Pay Frequency.

 - Alabama has no law regarding pay statement requirements or the types of deductions that are permitted.
-The only deductions that are expressly prohibited are mandatory deductions for union dues, fees or other charges that are a condition of employment.
+The only deductions that are expressly prohibited are mandatory deductions for union dues, fees or other charges to a labor organization that are a condition of employment.
 See Permitted and Prohibited Wage Deductions; Pay Statement Requirements.

 - Alabama has no laws governing termination pay, but employees who believe that they were unjustifiably terminated have the right to file a claim with the state Department of Labor.
 See Termination Pay.